 Dorothy Chandler Pavilion

-Los Angeles Opera Chorus and Orchestra, Grant Gershon (chorus director), Anne Tomlinson (artistic director, Los Angeles children’s chorus), Roberto Cani (concertmaster), James Conlon (conductor)
+Los Angeles Opera Chorus, Jeremy Frank (chorus master), Los Angeles Opera Orchestra, Roberto Cani (concertmaster), James Conlon (conductor)